Taking ‘A Long Walk’ to remember Alex Long

 In addition to his lengthy list of impressive professional accomplishments and personal attributes, Alex was a long-time member and generous supporter of Walk SF.
 He was also an avid walker, aiming to walk seven miles and at least 50 flights of stairs every day.
 His family noted that Alex used these walks as a way of connecting with a place and its people.

-In celebration of Alex’s life and legacy, the Long family teamed up with two of our WalkLab volunteers, Nancy Botkin and Eric Chase, to create a special walk.
+In celebration of Alex’s life and legacy, the Long family teamed up with two of our WalkLab volunteers, Nancy Botkin and Eric Chase, to create a memorial walk.
 The route features Alex’s favorite places to walk in District 2, including Inspiration Point, the Lyon Street Steps, the National Cemetery Overlook, and other beautiful vistas, stairways, parks, and installations.

 Whether or not you knew Alex, you can enjoy this special walk.
 Simply make a gift to Walk SF through ‘A Long Walk’ fundraiser page and you will be emailed a digital map and turn-by-turn directions for ‘A Long Walk.’
 The walk is ~8 miles in total, divided into two loops.